FaiblUG/jQuery-Lcn-Circle-Range-Select/README.md

     data-single-value

-You can add a backround-image with data-bg-image.
+You can add a background-image with data-bg-image.

     data-bg-image="http://..."